Part 2 of Hidden Gems on Simplifier.net That Make Your FHIR Work Easier

 Snippet —your sketchpad for FHIR resources

 The validator logic and user interface are reused in more places on Simplifier.net, such as the simplifier.net/snippet.
 Snippets act as your sketchpad to render, validate, and share any FHIR resource without having it persist in a serious project.
 They don’t have to be valid nor complete as the functionality is pretty robust.
-Everything can be edited afterward as well.
+If you wish, you can edit everything afterward as well.

-Snippets also have a validation scope that works in the same manner as described above.
+As described below, snippets have a validation scope that works in the same manner.
 The snippets can be shared with the given URL, providing the receiver with an XML, JSON, and rendered version of the resource.
 It is also possible to instantly share the validation results by appending $validate to the URL.
 For instance, https://simplifier.net/snippet/ardon/107/$validate will lead you to the validation results.

 Validation of resources within projects